Evaluation design and baseline study for promoting durable solutions to displaced populations in Somalia.

 - Returnees and IDPs have improved access to shelter, clean water, adequate nutrition and education

-- Demandforandsupplyofgovernmentservices,includingsocialprotectionmechanisms, are strengthened consistent with regional and national refugee law and policy
+- Demandforandsupplyofgovernmentservices, including social protection mechanisms, are strengthened consistently with regional and national refugee law and policy

-- Durable solutions decision making processes at national and regional level are informed by knowledge and evidence generated by DSP (policies and programing processes)
+- Durable solutions decision-making processes at the national and regional levels are informed by knowledge and evidence generated by DSP (policies and programming processes)

-The study was conducted in four (4) locations in south central region of Somalia.
+The study was conducted in four (4) locations in the south-central region of Somalia.
 The localities are Kismayo and Dollow in Jubaland state, Mogadishu in Federal State, and Baidoa in South West State.
-They represent the main areas of refugee return and are hosting a large population of IDPs, and are therefore, accordingly, the sites where the Durable Solutions Project will be implemented, targeting the displacement affected populations.
+They represent the main areas of refugee return and are hosting a large population of IDPs, and are, therefore, accordingly, the sites where the Durable Solutions Project will be implemented, targeting the displacement-affected populations.